 In recent years, there have been several exciting developments with the use of atomically precise gold clusters, which have demonstrated remarkably high activity and selectivity for a wide range of reactions.
 The employment of metal clusters in catalysis, with sizes of just a few atoms up to 2 nm, provides a unique and important route to studying catalytically active sites and metal-support interaction in a precise fashion.
 At the same time, also providing a way to elucidate how minor changes in cluster size, composition and support can influence catalytic activity.
 Silver is an excellent target catalytic material as traditional silver based catalysts are already relevant for a range of industrially significant partial oxidation reactions, such as ethene epoxidation.
 The silver based systems have also generated notable interest for applications in automotive emission control where partially oxidized hydrocarbons can be used to remove NOx emissions from the exhaust.
 Recent work has shown that the activity of supported silver catalysts has a significant dependence on the size of the silver species, with a significantly increased activity and selectivity for small silver species, further motivating our study of silver clusters for catalytic applications.
 More recently it was demonstrated that small, mass selected, silver clusters have uniquely high activity for alkene oxidation Even though some studies on selective oxidation reactions over ligand protected metal clusters are reported in the literature, there are no reports particularly on silver-based ligand protected clusters for catalysis and not for the use of clusters in lean NOx reduction catalysis.

-Forskare vid Chemistry and Chemical Engineering, Applied Chemistry, Applied Surface Chemistry
+Forskare vid Chalmers University of Technology, Chemistry and Chemical Engineering, Applied Chemistry, Applied Surface Chemistry

 Funding Chalmers participation during 2017